-Reporters in my experience are pretty much the same: one of two kinds.
+Reporters in my experience are pretty much one of two kinds.
 Either they’re basically lazy and spend most of their time copying others’ work while adding their byline, or they’re part of a vanishing breed: well-read cynics who’d never intentionally plagiarize on a bet; who do their own digging, and write as much from their own heart and instincts as they do from ‘just the facts, ma’am.’

 That was what gave me the willies at her request to interview me.
 Pondering never got me into any trouble.
 I decided to ponder a bit longer.
 It didn’t hurt that I had stopped at a new place that just opened, Dough See Dough, on the way in and bought four Boston crèmes.
 Pondering always goes better with Boston crèmes and fresh java.